AyushPRS/learn-git/README.md

 # Learning Git

-This repo is for learning git
+This repo is for learning git - for me